Image ALT {ALT}

 And while both vinegar and baking soda have antibacterial properties, research doesn’t support the idea that they’re more effective than water in getting rid of bacteria from produce surfaces.

-One study showed that soaking contaminated lettuce, tomatoes, apples, and broccoli in a 5% vinegar solution for 2 minutes—followed by a 15-second rinse—was no more effective than rinsing with plain water.
+One study found that soaking contaminated lettuce, tomatoes, apples, and broccoli in a five percent vinegar solution for two minutes, followed by a brief rinse under running water, was no more effective than rinsing the produce with plain water alone.

 Practical Tips for Washing Fruits and Vegetables